menchelab/CartoGRAPHs/README.md

 ---

-### **INTERDISCIPLINARY ENVIRONMENT**

-A web-based application was developed to visually inspect networks with different layouts and maps in three dimensions.
-The repository of the web application can be reached [here](https://github.com/chris-huetter/cartoGRAPHs_app).
+## **INPUT DATA**

+To use the Jupyter Notebooks provided for the Human PPI, please download the input files from [Zenodo](insert zenodo link).
+The files are located in the "input" folder and should be unzipped at the location of the Notebooks.
+The folder includes a PPI edgelist, Disease Ontology files, Gene Ontology files and Gene lists, such as Essentiality, Rare Diseases, Early Developmental Genes.
+Additionally one can find preprocessed Feature Matrices for diverse layouts, due to exceeding calculation time for large networks.

 ---

 ### **MODEL NETWORKS FOR BENCHMARKING**

 To benchmark the framework, model networks with well-known architecture, such as Cayley Tree, Cubic Grid and Torus Lattice were used.
 The code to run and reproduce layouts with aforementioned model networks can be viewed in the folder "benchmark".
-The respective scripts are partitioned based on model network and precalculated files, for network distance comparison can be downloaded [here](https://drive.google.com/drive/folders/1_E6reb4eUbctguFoT30inYhV9mvvKZMg?usp=sharing).
-Please unzip and place the folder in the directory of the benchmarking scripts (i.e. in the "benchmark" folder).
+The respective scripts are partitioned based on model network and precalculated files, for network distance comparison can be obtained from the Zenodo repository.
+Please unzip and place the "benchmark" folder in the directory of the benchmarking scripts for testing.

 ---